 7. Marantz TT-15S1 (Best Best)

-From one of the most well-established and classic turntable brands in the business, this piece of kit proves that Marantz have still got the power to manufacture and produce exemplary turntables that redefine what high-end even means.
+From one of the most well-established and classic turntable brands in the business, this piece of kit proves that Marantz has still got the power to manufacture and produce exemplary turntables that redefine what high-end even means.

 The aspects that are most classic about the design on display here – i.e. the belt-drive with an isolated motor and heavy platter – are mirrored by innovations in the field like the floating motor mount construction that does its best to reduce as many vibrations as possible and deliver the purest sound for the discerning ear of the closet audiophile.